edumco/jenkins-examples/README.md

 Jenkins an automation server where you can schedule tests, builds and any other repetitive task where you can use a script.

-To learn more aboout Jenkins visit <https://jenkins.io/>
+To learn more about Jenkins visit <https://jenkins.io/>

-Theese are a collection of recipees on installing and using Jenkins on your projects.
+This is a collection of recipes on installing and using Jenkins on your projects.

-## Instalation
+## Installation

 1. Download or clone this repository.

 2. Navigate to the example you wanna use.

-3. Add execution permitions to the files you want execute.
+3. Add execution permissions to the files you want execute.

 ## Usage